cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-validation/pre-validation.md

     ```

 2. Have your customer add a TXT record with that `name` and `value` at their authoritative DNS provider.
+3. After a few minutes, you will see the hostname status become **Active** in the UI.
-3. Once you activate the custom hostname, your customer can remove the TXT record.
+4. Once you activate the custom hostname, your customer can remove the `TXT` record.

 ### HTTP tokens

-HTTP verification is when you or your customer places an HTTP token on their origin server to verify domain ownership.
+HTTP validation is when you or your customer places an HTTP token on their origin server to verify domain ownership.

-To set up HTTP verification:
+To set up HTTP validation:

 When you [create a custom hostname](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/issue-and-validate/issue-certificates/) using the API, Cloudflare provides an HTTP `ownership_verification` record in the response.